princyok/princyok.github.io/_posts/2020-04-27-understand-a-neural-network-from-scratch.markdown

 ## **Network of artificial neurons**
 A neural network is a network of artificial neurons.
 They are basically function approximators, and according to the [universal approximation theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem){:target="_blank"}, are capable of approximating continuous functions to any degree of accuracy.
-While that might sound very profound, the theorem doesn’t tell us how to optimize the neural network, so it doesn’t really help us much.
+While that might sound very profound, the theorem doesn’t tell us how to optimize the neural network, so it is not a panacea.

 We’ve seen how to build a single artificial neuron in part 1 to 4.
 We set up our equations entirely as equations of tensors, which makes transitioning to neural networks significantly easier.